release-engineering/pom-manipulation-ext/guide/dep-manip.md

 <table bgcolor="#ff3333">
 <tr>
 <td>
-    <b>NOTE</b> : This option is deprecated as of July 2017 and may be removed in a future release.
+    <b>NOTE</b> : This option is deprecated as of PME 2.12 (July 2017) and may be removed in a future release.
 </td>
 </tr>
 </table>